top of page

 Andrew Kotting, mentoring and Inkibit, software training, A-N Artists Bursary funded

-SHIFT HAPPENS was funded by Arts Council England, with additional support from Brighton Women's Centre and Phoenix Arts Space.
+SHIFT HAPPENS was funded by Arts Council England, with additional support from Brighton Women's Centre and Phoenix Arts Space

 bottom of page